vast-engineering/solr/README.md

 solr
 ====

 Production-ready maven project for Solr projects.
+The output of this build is an installation archive containing some handy defaults as well as some utility scripts.

 Configure
 =========